ghunkins/huggingface_hub/docs/source/en/guides/inference.md

 # Run Inference on servers

 Inference is the process of using a trained model to make predictions on new data.
 As this process can be compute-intensive, running on a dedicated server can be an interesting option.
-The `huggingface_hub` library provides an easy way to call a service that runs inference for hosted models.
+The `old_huggingface_hub` library provides an easy way to call a service that runs inference for hosted models.
 There are several services you can connect to:
 - [Inference API](https://huggingface.co/docs/api-inference/index): a service that allows you to run accelerated inference on Hugging Face's infrastructure for free.
 This service is a fast way to get started, test different models, and